 If you need an electric mower that will fit in between your tightly-spaced trees, planter boxes and fences, then look no further than the Sun Joe MJ401E-PRO.
 It only has a 14-inch wide cutting deck, which is quite small, to be honest.
 However, it’s perfect for smaller applications.
 Fortunately, the 12-amp motor is powerful enough to handle most lawns, especially if they’re smaller.

 The biggest downside to this electric lawn mower is the fact that you don’t get any kind of mulching functionality or side discharge.
 If you do have a small yard, you might not need to worry about this lack of versatility, but the lack of this functionality is apparent in larger yards.
-Fortunately, you still get the rear discharge chute with an included grass bag so you can easily pack the cut grass into your trash once you’re done.
+Fortunately, you still get the rear discharge chute with an included grass bag so you can easily pack the cut grass clippings into your trash once you’re done.
+A good lawn mower and the best portable grill is all a man really needs.

 This corded electric lawn mower may be small, but it’s got the power to make up for its small size. with a powerful 11-amp motor, this mower is perfect for small to medium sized yards that aren’t wet or overgrown.
 We especially liked the fact that the mower had a bunch of adjustability options in the handle and cutting height, giving you the flexibility you need to make mowing your lawn with this mower as comfortable as possible.

 We loved the first Greenworks model we tested (which is why it made first place), so it should come as no surprise that we’d include another Greenworks mower on our list.
-This time, it’s a completely battery-powered model, so you won’t have to worry about that pesky cord getting in the way.
+This time, it’s a completely battery-powered model, so you won’t have to worry about that pesky cord getting in the way and caught under the rear wheels.
 The mower is powered by a 40V battery that gives you a total of 60 minutes of runtime when fully charged.
 You can even use this battery with other Greenworks power tools.

 For starters, the Snapper XD MAX lawnmower looks like it could be a gas-powered mower.
 It’s got a 21-inch steel cutting deck with big wheels.
 It also gives you 3-in-1 functionality with rear discharge, mulching and side discharge systems.
 This mower is perfect for medium to large sized yards.